 DELF and DALF: Students must have acquired Level B2 in the DELF examination (basic diploma in French language studies)or Level C1 in the DALF examination (advanced diploma in French language studies).

-TCP-DAP: once candidates from non-French speaking countries have put together their admission dossier, they will be required to take a test of French language proficiency known as the TCP-DAP (test of French language proficiency for preliminary admission application).
+TCP-DAP: once candidates from non-French speaking countries have completed their admission dossier, they will be required to take French language proficiency test known as the TCP-DAP (test of French language proficiency for preliminary admission application).
 The Campus France office or the French Embassy will communicate the date and place of examination.
 Further information is available at: www.ciep.fr/tcfdap/